Multi GPU training¶

 use_horovod: boolshould be

-horovod_scale_lr: bool: whether to divide the lr by number of instances
+horovod_scale_lr: bool: whether to multiply the lr by number of instances (False by default)

 We recommend to use